 Affiliates and directly operated pharmacies are found in most areas nationwide, although the home base of Hokkaido has the highest concentration of the latter followed by the Kanto and Koshinetsu area.
 The highest concentration of affiliates is in the Kanto and Koshinetsu area followed by the Tokai and Hokuriku area (for recent regional patterns see the figures Distribution of network members and Number of pharmacies by region in the Trends and Outlook section).
-As of March 2020, the number of directly operated pharmacies and affiliates stood at over 5,245, and surpassing the fifth medium-term plan goal of 5,000 during FY03/20, two years ahead of schedule.
+As of end-March 2021, the number of directly operated pharmacies and non-directly operated pharmacy members of the Pharmaceuticals Network (affiliates) stood at 6,116, exceeding 10% of the 60,171 pharmacies in Japan (MHLW survey) and ranking first in the domestic market.
+The total value of drug orders was JPY391.7bn (+16.3%), representing the largest scale in Japan.